b1inu/pomodoro-timer/README.md

-A simple and interactive 3D Pomodoro Timer made with THREE.JS
+A simple and interactive 3D Pomodoro Timer made with THREEJS

-Check it out at:
+Check it out at: https://b1inu.github.io/pomodoro-timer/